Teaching and Research Interests

 If you are a hard-working and creative graduate student interested in any of these things, please email me, I’d love to discuss potential opportunities.

-Besides working, I enjoy running, reading, chasing around my children and husband, and getting the elusive full night’s sleep.
+Besides working, I enjoy running, reading, coffee, buying fancy pens and notebooks, exploring the world, snuggling with my kids, and getting the elusive full night’s sleep (in no particular order).